GKM-Theory for Torus Actions on Cyclic Quiver Grassmannians: Torus Actions

-\end{trm} \begin{proof} In the case of a specific attractive grading, the statement is \cite[Theorem~3.13]{Pue2020}.
-It is immediate to see that the proof of such a result only relies on attractiveness and can therefore be extended. \end{proof} Since it will be needed later, we give here the coordinate description of a point in an attractive cell, following \cite{Pue2020}.
+\end{trm} \begin{proof} In the case of the specific attractive grading of the aligned coefficient quiver as described in the proof of Proposition~\ref{prop:AlignabilityDeltan}, the statement is \cite[Theorem~4.13]{Pue2020}.
+It is immediate to see that the proof can be extended, because it only relies on the attractiveness of the grading if the underlying coefficient quiver is aligned.
+For the convenience of the reader we summarise the main steps from the proof of \cite[Theorem~4.13]{Pue2020} and highlight the where the generalisation takes place.